-LPN-RN students: This includes eight (8) credits for LPN Mobility.
+LPN-RN students: The LPN-RN program includes eight (8) credit hours for LPN mobility.
 Six (6) credit hours are awarded once the LPN has submitted proof of a valid non-restricted LPN license.
 The two (2) additional credit hours are awarded after the LPN has submitted validation of one year of current working experience as an LPN.